 - 1. In the AM console, navigate to Realms > Realm Name > Applications > Agents > Web. - 2.
-Select Add Group in the Group tab, and provide an ID for the group and the URL to the AM server in which to store the profile.
+Select New in the Group table, and provide a name for the group and the URL to the AM server in which to store the profile.